-Product Owner vs. Product Manager - Who Do You Need For Managing Your Product?
+Product Owner vs Product Manager - Who Is Vital For Managing Your Product?

 The roles Product Manager and Product Owner are different, and we shouldn't confuse them with each other.
 However, due to naming practices, some people get really confused, when asked what's the difference between these two.